-While we're always looking for the next trend here at Byrdie, there's nothing we love more than gathering inspiration from the beauty-world archives.
+While we're always looking for the next trend here at Byrdie, there's nothing we love more than gathering inspiration from the beauty world archives.
 Between the flushed cheeks of the '30s and the gothic-grunge vibes of the '90s, many of the makeup looks that defined decades are still giving us tons of inspiration today.
-So, let's quickly go back in a virtual time machine and revisit all the makeup looks of yesteryear that are still totally prevalent now (or simply slowly making their way back in style—looking at you, straight brows from the '30s).
+So, let's go back in a virtual time machine and revisit all the makeup looks of yesteryear that are still totally prevalent now (or simply slowly making their way back in style—looking at you, straight brows from the '30s).
+Keep reading for all the vintage makeup inspiration you need in 2022.

 From the '30s: Penciled Brows